teamupforstem/teamupforstem.github.io/content/english/_index.md

   venue: "124th Collado, Madrid, Spain"
   mission:
    title:  "Missions & Visions"
-   content: "Driving impact through purpose, our great mission and vision define the long road for the meaningful growth and innovation."
+   content: "At Team Up For STEM, we are dedicated to supporting and promoting student participation in robotics, computer science, mathematics, and science competitions.
+Our mission is to provide resources, mentorship, and opportunities that inspire creativity, critical thinking, and innovation for the next generation of STEM leaders."
    image: "/images/banner_feature_img_mission.png"
    icon: "images/banner_mission_icon.svg"
    icon_darkmode: "images/banner_mission_icon_darkmode.svg"